ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 In the meantime, this is a useful graph!
 Let's save it to our dashboard for future use.

-1. Click on the Disk icon in the upper-left of the resulting graph
+1. Click on the Disk icon in the upper-right of the resulting graph
 2. Name the visualization
   ```
   Status by Region
   ```
 3. Select `Existing` under `Add to dashboard`
-4. Select the existing dashboard `Ingress Proxy` (you will need to start typing `Ingress` in the `Search dashboards...` field)
+4. Select the existing dashboard `Ingress Status` (you will need to start typing `Ingress` in the `Search dashboards...` field)
 4. Click `Save and go to Dashboard`
 5. Once the dashboard has loaded, click the `Save` button in the upper-right